Back to Work

 Auto-Pay Enrollment Flow

-One production-ready servicing workflow within the broader credit module, demonstrating structured decision design, state management, and constrained scheduling logic.
-The sequence reflects a complete recurring payment path built on the same architectural foundation used across all servicing scenarios.
+A production ready servicing workflow within the credit module, demonstrating structured decision design, state management, and constrained scheduling logic.
+The flow represents a complete recurring payment path built on the same architectural foundation used across all servicing scenarios.

 Step 1 - Activation Nudge